Learning to Read Milestones

 Sing a song every day!
 Clap your baby’s hands while you play pat-a-cake.
 What rhymes do you remember from when you were little?

-Watch short videos to learn fun songs and rhymes for your toddler, including some in Spanish, and how they help build readers, at www.storyblocks.org/.
-Click on Toddlers.
+Watch short videos to learn fun songs and rhymes for your baby, including some in Spanish, and how they help build readers, at www.storyblocks.org/.
+Click on Babies.